Nagaland Board of School Education

 Nagaland Board of School Education (abbreviated as NBSE) is a board of school education in the state of Nagaland, India.
-NBSE is a state agency of Government of Nagaland in India, and is responsible for the promotion and development of secondary and higher secondary education in Nagaland.
+The board is established under Act No.4 of the Nagaland State Legislative Assembly 1973 on 15 November 1973, the board started functioning from 1 October 1974 covering the whole of Nagaland within its ambit.

 Objectives

 The Nagaland Board of School Education is basically instituted: